SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Liquid has a special null-like type that is returned when accessing a deleted object called EmptyDrop In JS a type is nullish if it is null or undefined.

+<h4> nullable</h34>
+Nullable types are a feature of some programming languages which allow the value to be set to the special value NULL instead of the usual possible values of the data type.

+<h3>Option type</h3>

+An option type is a type that represents an optional value.
+An option type can generally take on a state representing it is empty, or a state representing it is full, and wrapping around another value.
+In rust, the option type is implemented as an enum.
+In rust, the option type is
+pub enum Option<T> {
+  None,
+  Some(T),
+}

+In general, either option types or nullable types will be used to represent the absence of a value in a given language, but no both.

 <h3>boolean</h3>